 in the e-mail invitation, authenticate themselves to the Privileged Access Manager

-web login page, review the request and approve or reject it.
+web portal, review the request and approve or reject it.

 - If any authorizers reject the request, e-mails are sent

-to all participants (UA, UB and AZ) and the request is terminated.
+to all participants (UA, UB and LA) and the request is terminated.

 - If M authorizers approve the request, thank-you e-mails are sent

 to all participants.
-A special e-mail is sent to the recipient --
+The e-mail sent to the recipient includes

-- UB clicks on a button to "check-out privileged access."
+- UB clicks on a button in the web portal to check-out privileged access.

 - UB then may click on a button to do one of the following (the options

 - Place a copy of the password in the operating system copy buffer (sometimes allowed).